Uru: Ages Beyond Myst: Plot

 Uru takes place many years after the events of Myst IV: Revelation.
-Unlike previous games in the series, Urus story mixes fictional plot elements with real-world events.
+Unlike previous games in the series, Urus story mixes secondary world elements with Earth events.
 According to the game's fictional history, archeologists found an entrance to a vast cave system in the 1980s near a volcano in New Mexico.
 The caves led to an ancient abandoned city built by the enigmatic D'ni civilization.
 The D'ni practiced an ancient ability known as the Art.
 By writing a description of another world, the D'ni created "linking books" that served as portals to the worlds described, known as Ages.
 Soon after making contact with a single human, the entire civilization suddenly disappeared two hundred years ago.
 In Urus story, the video game Myst was created when the archeological leaders approached a development studio, Cyan, and asked them to create a game to educate the public about the D'ni.
 Myst sold millions of copies, and Cyan continued to produce games based on D'ni findings.
 In the present day, a group known as the D'ni Restoration Council or DRC reopens the passages to the D'ni caverns and begins to rebuild the abandoned cities.

 Players begin Urus story in New Mexico near the Cleft, a deep fissure in the ground near the entrance to the D'ni caverns.
 A man who introduces himself as Zandi sits in front of his trailer by the Cleft, encouraging the player to discover the environment and join the exploration.
 The player stumbles across a hologram of a woman, Yeesha, who tells the story of the D'ni and requests help to rebuild the civilization.